I got lost in the souks of Marrakech. I tried to find my way in the huge labyrinth but had to give up trying too much.

 Marrakech Medina and City Walls

-One of the pink houses in the medina of Marrakech
+One of the pink houses in the Medina of Marrakech

 Marrakech city wall and a gate